microsoft/PartsUnlimitedMRPmicro/deploy/README.md

-# Scripts to deploy the whole environement and the application using bash
+# Scripts to deploy the whole environment and the application using bash

-Those steps allow you to deploy the whole environement from your local machine using Docker, AKS, ACR and MongoDB.
+Those steps allow you to deploy the whole environment from your local machine using Docker, AKS, ACR and MongoDB.

+If you want to learn on how you can automate the deployment using DevOps practices, you can look at the [Hands on Labs section.](https://microsoft.github.io/PartsUnlimitedMRPmicro/hols/circleci.html)

 ## Setup prerequisites and variables